ARM-software/scmi-tests/docs/user_guide.md

 		[base]-{BASE_NOTIFY_ERRORS}-postcondition_reg_err_notification-01: CONFORMANT
 ```

-The test report list results per test case which is organised as a collection within individual test suites in a protocol.
+The test report lists results per test case.
+The tests are organised as a collection within individual test suites in a protocol.
 For every test case the following verification steps happen:

 `Message Header`: The message header received from the platform is checked against what was in the send command.
 This check cannot be skipped.